autocrypt/protected-headers/draft-protected-headers.md

 Acknowledgements
 ================

-Used to be Memory Hole, Autocrypt working group, OpenPGP e-mail summit attendees.
+Used to be Memory Hole, Autocrypt working group, OpenPGP e-mail summit attendees ({{OpenPGP-Email-Summit-2019}}).
 Others?